Truthful Aggregation of Budget Proposals: Introduction

-The truthful aggregation of preferences over numerical values (such as the temperature for an office) has been extensively studied.
-A famous result of \citet{Moul80} characterizes the set of incentive compatible voting rules under the assumption that voters have single-peaked preferences over values in $[0,1]$.
+More broadly, the truthful aggregation of preferences over numerical values (such as the temperature for an office) has been extensively studied.
+A famous result of \citet{Moul80} characterizes the set of incentive-compatible voting rules under the assumption that voters have single-peaked preferences over values in $[0,1]$.
 These voting rules are generalized median schemes.
 The best-known example is the standard median, in which each voter reports her ideal point in $[0,1]$ and the median report is selected.
-Other voting rules in this class insert ``phantom voters'' who report a fixed top choice. \citet{Barbera93:Generalized} obtained a multi-dimensional analogue of this result for $[0,1]^m$, and there are further generalizations that characterize truthful rules if other constraints are imposed on the feasible set \cite{Barbera97:Voting}.
+Other voting rules in this class insert ``phantom voters'' who report a fixed top choice. \citet{Barbera93:Generalized} obtained a multi-dimensional analogue of this result for $[0,1]^m$, and there are further generalizations that characterize truthful rules if other constraints are imposed on the feasible set \citep{Barbera97:Voting}.
 Crucially, the constraints allowed by \citet{Barbera97:Voting} do not include the normalization constraint that is fundamental to our setting.
-Several other papers \citep{BJ83,PSS92,BM94} introduced multidimensional models in which one can achieve truthfulness by taking a generalized median in each coordinate, but such a strategy does not work with normalization constraints.
-We are not aware of results (prior to this work) that extend generalized medians to multiple dimensions without using a mechanism that decomposes into one-dimensional mechanisms.
+Several other papers [\citealp{BJ83,PSS92,BM94}; see \citealp[Section 5]{bordes2011euclidean}, for an overview] introduced multidimensional models in which one can achieve truthfulness by taking a generalized median in each coordinate, but such a strategy does not work with normalization constraints.
+In many of these models, all strategyproof mechanisms decompose into one-dimensional mechanisms [e.g., \citealp[Theorem 1]{BJ83}].
+Prior to this work, we are only aware of one multidimensional model in which truthful mechanisms that do not decompose were found: the aggregation of points in $\mathbb R^d$, where $n = 2$ agents report an ideal point and have $\ell_2$ preferences [\citealp{laffond1980revelation}; \citealp[Example 2]{BJ83}; \citealp[Example 39]{kim1984nonmanipulability}], though none of these mechanisms can be Pareto optimal \citep[Theorem 41]{kim1984nonmanipulability}.

-In the computer science literature, the above-mentioned generalized median schemes have also been studied in the context of truthful facility location \citep{Procaccia09:Approximate,AFPT09}.
-In this context, the aim is to approximate social welfare subject to incentive compatibility.
+In the computer science literature, the above-mentioned generalized median schemes have also been studied in the context of truthful facility location \citep{PT13}.
+In this context, the aim is to approximate the optimum social welfare subject to incentive compatibility.

 One could apply our results to the aggregation of probabilistic beliefs.
 There is a large literature on \emph{probabilistic opinion pooling} \citep{Genest86,French85,Clemen89,intriligator1973probabilistic} which studies aggregators in this context.
 The main focus of that literature is to preserve stochastic and epistemic properties.
 To the best of our knowledge, strategic aspects have not been considered.